jennnniferkuang/Battleship-Term-Project-Jennifer-Kuang/README.md

 **To Do:**
 - How to change app.width/height to screen width/height or let user choose
-- snap to closest cell
+- check to make sure computer's selected ship locations do not overlap.
+(Change to row, col generation instead?)
-- place ship in cells
+- implement rotate ship
+- draw states of ships/guess